OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 Qualified for MAH JONGG MASTER POINTS®

-SANCTIONED MAH JONGG TOURNAMENTS
+and SANCTIONED MAH JONGG TOURNAMENTS

 MAH JONGG MASTER POINTS® has certified and authorized this tournament’s Director/Host/Manager to run a Tournament where MAH JONGG MASTER POINTS® may be awarded.